MicrosoftDocs/fabric-docs/docs/governance/protection-policies-create.md

     :::image type="content" source="./media/protection-policies-create/review-policy-settings.png" alt-text="Screenshot of review and finish page in protection policy configuration.":::

-1. You'll be informed that your new protection policy has been created and that it can take up to thirty minutes for the new policy to start detecting and protecting items labeled with the sensitivity label you chose.
+1. You'll be informed that your new protection policy has been created and that it can take up to 30 minutes for the new policy to start detecting and protecting items labeled with the sensitivity label you chose.

     :::image type="content" source="./media/protection-policies-create/policy-created-notice.png" alt-text="Screenshot showing the policy created notice.":::